AdrianNiu/nlp/README.md

 model only for the target variable(s) conditional on the observed variables Logistic regression, Decision tree, Support vector machine, k nearest neighbor, conditional random field…

-#### SVM
-SVM is a discriminative classifier formally defined by a separating hyperplane Given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples In two dimensional space this hyperplane is a line dividing a plane in two parts where in each class lay in either side